 This program replaces the current Master's in Digital Technology which has been running since 2002.
 The revamped programme is designed to meet new internal requirements for course credits and course structure.
 It will introduce areas of specialization in Telecommunications and Power Systems.
-These areas have been respective industry. selected current trends given the in their telecommunications/ICT sector continues grow.
-Power Engineering encompassing Alternate Energy and Control Systems is also key for the energy and manufacturing sectors which are growing here in Jamaica and the Caribbean.
+These areas have been selected given the current trends in their respective telecommunications/ICT sector continues Power grow.
+Engineering encompassing Alternate Energy and Control Systems is also key for the energy and manufacturing sectors which are growing here in Jamaica and the Caribbean.